upgradingdave/camunda-8-jdbc-connector/README.md

 ## Query and return a Map

 Choose the `SELECT and return Map` option under the `SQL Command` properties panel.
-The following is an example of querying for a list of records from a `USERS` table.

-Instead of returning results as a List, it's also possible to return them as a Map.
-The trick here is to define the column to use as the Map Key.
+Instead of returning results as a List, this option returns them as a Map.
+The trick here is to define which column to use as the Map Key.
 In this example, we define the `Map Key Column Name` as `EMAIL`.
-This way, the results are indexed using the value from the `USERS.EMAIL` column as the key.
+This way, the results are indexed using the value from the `USERS.EMAIL` column.

 ![SELECT Map](images/SELECTMap.png)